How the MDR1 Mutation Actually Works: P-glycoprotein and the Blood-Brain Barrier

 These are the medications that most commonly cause fatal reactions in MDR1-affected dogs:

 There are many more.
 Before any medication is given to your Collie, Aussie, Sheltie, or other herding breed, ask: “Is this safe for MDR1 dogs?”
+For most of these dangerous drugs, safer alternatives are available - you just need to know what to ask for.

 A simple cheek swab can tell you if your dog carries the MDR1 mutation.
 It costs less than one emergency vet visit.
 It takes five minutes.
 It could save your dog’s life.
+Our MDR1 testing guide covers everything from ordering a kit to understanding your results.

 For detailed scientific information about MDR1 testing and the genetics behind this mutation, visit our partner site The Herding Gene for research-based guidance.